NaviW-D/NaviW-D/README.md

 - 👋 Hi, I’m @NaviW-D
 - 👀 I’m interested in `ًRouting, Switching and ....
-In fact Everything about Cisco :D`
+Actually Everything about Cisco :D`
 - 🌱 I’m currently learning Python
 - 📫 How to reach me YOU CAN'T